laminlabs/lamindb/docs/sync.md

 artifact.describe()
 ```

-By saving the artifact that's currently attached to the source database, you transfer it to your default database.
+By saving the artifact that's currently attached to the source database, you sync it to your default database.

 ```python
 artifact.save()